Arizona Exemptions and Proposition 209

 A group of creditors, debt collectors and business associations challenged Proposition 209.
 They argued it would harm Arizona’s economy and credit market by making it harder for lenders to recover their money and discouraging them from offering loans to low-income and high-risk borrowers.
 They also claimed it would increase litigation costs and create confusion and inconsistency in the application of the law.

 Proposition 209 contained confusing language, leaving open the possibility that the more generous Arizona exemptions only apply to debts incurred after December 5, 2022.
-Although Proposition 209 was upheld by the lower court, the challengers immediately filed an appeal, which is pending.
-The Court of Appeals is considering whether enforcement of the more generous Arizona exemptions violates the Arizona constitution.
-The plaintiffs are arguing that a vague “savings clause” in Proposition 209 makes it unenforceable and unconstitutional.
-As such, the plaintiffs are requesting the Court to toss out the entire law or, at the very least, clarify that the new, more generous Proposition 209 Arizona exemptions only apply to debts incurred after December 5, 2022.
-It is expected that the losing party will appeal to the Arizona Supreme Court.
-These appeals will cause this confusion and uncertainty to remain for quite some time.
+Although Proposition 209 was upheld by the lower court, the challengers immediately filed an appeal.
+The Court of Appeals recently held that the “savings clause” in Proposition 209 was not vague enough to make the law unenforceable and unconstitutional.
+It is expected that the case will be appealed to the Arizona Supreme Court.

 Which Arizona exemptions apply in bankruptcy?

 This “savings clause” in Proposition 209 also provides confusion in bankruptcy cases.
 The Bankruptcy Code is based in federal law, which supersedes any inconsistent State law.
 One provision of the Bankruptcy Code requires debtors to assert the Arizona exemptions applicable as of the bankruptcy filing date.
-So imagine a bankruptcy case that lists many debts, many (if not all of them) of which may have arisen prior to December 5, 2022.
+So imagine a bankruptcy case that lists several debts, many (if not all of them) of which may have arisen prior to December 5, 2022.
 Some bankruptcy trustees have objected to the use of the more generous Arizona exemptions under Proposition 209.
-There has been no definitive answer on this issue.
+However, in light of the recent decisions from the Arizona Court of Appeals, it seems that the more generous Proposition 209 exemptions will apply to any bankruptcy case that is filed after December 5, 2022, even if the scheduled debts arose before such time.
+Of course, this could change if the Arizona Supreme Court accepts review of these Court of Appeals decisions.

 The Proposition 209 confusion is a perfect example why those considering bankruptcy must hire a competent Arizona bankruptcy attorney.
 The cost for such an attorney is a drop in the bucket compared to what a debtor may lose if they file bankruptcy without the proper guidance and strategy.